 People get sick at all hours of the day, but you’ll be hard-pressed to find a traditional practice open at 2 a.m.
 Telemedicine companies make it possible for patients to receive care without having to make a pre-dawn trip to the emergency room.

 For example, telemedicine company Virtuwell offers 24/7 care.
-This allows patients to seek treatment promptly at any time of day without leaving the comforts of their home.
+This telemedicine company allows patients to seek treatment promptly at any time of day without leaving the comforts of their home.

 Additionally, the ability to receive care at any hour makes treatment more accessible to patients who work during standard office hours.
-Telemedicine allows them to seek care without having to take time off work.
+Choosing to visit a telemedicine company allows them to seek care without having to take time off work.

 U.S. healthcare spending averaged $10,739 per person in 2017, according to the Centers for Medicare & Medicaid Services.
 Insured patients typically only pay a portion of the total cost, but 8.5 percent of Americans (or 27.5 million) didn’t have any form of health insurance in 2018, according to the U.S. Census Bureau.

 Telemedicine companies make healthcare more affordable to everyone.
-For example, iCliniq offers an annual treatment plan for $99, where patients can receive 50 hours of online chat time with a family physician, general practitioner, or general surgeon.
+For example, the telemedicine company iCliniq offers an annual treatment plan for $99, where patients can receive 50 hours of online chat time with a family physician, general practitioner, or general surgeon.

 In rural areas, the patient-to-primary care physician ratio is just about 40 physicians per 100,000 people, according to the National Rural Health Association.